VAuthenticator/local-environment/README.md

 # local-environment

+Make sure to have on the root project a folder called tenant-installer with teh content on the relative version of the [tenant-installer project](https://github.com/VAuthenticator/tenant-installer).
 The project is composed by a docker-compose yml designed to provide you all the basic infrastructure to start vauthenticator app in local.